 The state of California has the opportunity to lead the way in addressing health disparities in the LGBTQ youth through use of the CLAS Standards in our public education system.

-In 2014 School Health Policies and Practices Study (SHPPS) found that only 17% of high school health service coordinators received professional development about LGB student health and that only 38% of high schools had Gay-Straight Alliances.
+The 2014 School Health Policies and Practices Study (SHPPS) found that only 17% of high school health service coordinators received professional development about LGB student health and that only 38% of high schools had Gay-Straight Alliances.

 In addition to failing to include transgender student health data in the services and programs at the high school, there is no data about culturally and linguistically appropriate services provided in the primary or secondary programs.